 To practice this technique, bring awareness to your breath, inhale deeply and exhale slowly for five counts.
 Continuing this process for 5 to 10 breaths can help promote relaxation.

+Renwick also recommends progressive muscle relaxation as another way to potentially promote healthy digestion, according to the IFFGD.
 Slowly contract your muscles in your forehead for three to four seconds and then release the muscle, noticing the difference in sensation.
 Then, slowly move down the body using the same technique.

-Alongside weakness, fatigue, loss of appetite and weight loss, vitamin B12 deficiency may cause constipation, according to the National Institutes of Health (NIH).
+For instance, vitamin B12 deficiency may be the culprit.
+Alongside weakness, fatigue, loss of appetite and weight loss, a lack of vitamin B12 may cause constipation, according to the National Institutes of Health (NIH).

-Adult women and men should aim to get about 2.4 micrograms of vitamin B12 each day, per the NIH.
+Adults should aim to get about 2.4 micrograms of vitamin B12 each day, per the NIH.
 Seafood like clams, trout, salmon and tuna are high in B12 and provide more than 100 percent of your daily recommended value per 3-ounce serving.

 If you don't eat meat, though, consider a B12 supplement or adding fortified nutritional yeast to some of your meals.